AGMoller/adv_nlp/README.md

 ```

 # Replication of data processing
-To replicate the our training and test data run the following notebook and upload the data to you google drive
+To replicate the our training and test data run the following notebook (adv_nlp/data_preprocessing_with_tests.ipynb) and upload the data to you google drive

 # Replicate Model finetuning and evaluations
-In order to finetune the models run the following [notebook](google.dk) on google colab.
+In order to finetune the models run the following notebooks on google colab.

 ## Notebooks for finetuning models